SmartcitySantiagoChile/TransactionByStopVis/README.md

 ### .env file
+The env files allow you to put your environment variables inside a file, it is recommended to only have to worry once about the setup and configuration of the application and to not store passwords and sensitive information in the online repository.

-You need to define the environment keys in a .env file:
+You need to define the environment keys creating an .env file at root path:
 ```
 AWS_ACCESS_KEY_ID='PUT_HERE_YOUR_ACCESS_KEY'
 AWS_SECRET_ACCESS_KEY='PUT_HERE_YOUR_SECRET_ACCESS_KEY'